bysnupy/memos/Container/docker__cmd_reference.md

-docker rmi | Delete a image or tag docker save | Save a docker image to the tar file docker load | Restore a docker image docker commit | Create a image from running container docker diff | Identify the changes made to a container (A: added, C: changed) docker tag | Tag to a image
+docker rmi | Delete a image or tag docker save | Save a docker image to the tar file docker load | Restore a docker image docker export | Save a docker container to the tar file docker import | Load a docker container from the tar file docker commit | Create a image from running container docker diff | Identify the changes made to a container (A: added, C: changed) docker tag | Tag to a image